TengyaoTu/TCRGoogle/README.md

 The TCR sequence matches the epitope **FLWSVFWLI** from **IGRP** (Homo sapiens) with evidence from *tetramer-sort* and *amplicon-seq* data indicating single-cell verification.
 The TCR was identified in **naive T cells** from a subject with type 1 diabetes (T1D), sampled from peripheral blood mononuclear cells (PBMC).
 This information is documented in [PMID:34811538](https://pubmed.ncbi.nlm.nih.gov/34811538/).

 ## Cite Us
-coming soon
+If you find our work useful, please kindly consider citing our work as follows: coming soon